 Accredited provider for The Foundation for Infant Loss

 I worked for many years in the City and West End of London around the banking industry, career recruitment and in property, before I became a mum.
-After management development training I witnessed many of the pressures faced by top level executives, who were often highly stressed and feeling insecure at the top of their professions.
+Management development training allowed me to witness many of the pressures faced by top level executives, who were often highly stressed and feeling insecure whilst at the pinnacle of their professions.
 One thing which really excites me in counselling is helping clients to achieve a better work/life balance and assisting them to find ways of enriching their sense of self, when they may have felt their career trajectory was at odds with where they wanted to be as a person.

 Leaving the City I worked for eleven years in early years childcare and became an advocate for my own child's complex SEN. Counselling training was yet another complete career change at 5o, and I went on to receive an adult diagnosis of ADHD myself at 54.This made a lot of sense and fueled my avid interest in the effects of learning challenges both for children and the adults caring for them.
 I realised that I have many tips and hints around organisation that can help other ADHD clients in the workplace.
 I recognise that there are few resources available to parents and guardians of those with complex needs, and really like to help them with the relationship challenges this brings.

-I work with many young adults on the spectrum, and have empathy for clients with complex medical needs.
-Spending much of my own life in and out of orthopaedic surgery, I enjoy helping clients with anticipatory anxiety; exams, driving tests, upcoming surgery, giving birth.
+I have worked young adults on the spectrum, and have empathy for clients with complex medical or educational needs.
+Spending much of my own life in and out of orthopaedic surgery, I know my way around a hospital, have a lot of empathy for those int he medical profession and enjoy helping clients with anticipatory anxiety; exams, driving tests, upcoming surgery, giving birth.
 All of the relaxation methods I use have been personally road tested by me.

 As a registered member of the British Association for Counselling and Psychotherapy I am committed to undertakng a minimum of thirty hours each year of continuous personal development.
 This takes many forms such as background research and reading, peer supervision, watching documentaries and webinars and attendance at professional workshops.
 Here are of some of the topics I have gone on to develop further since being a counsellor.